fkguo/zotero-inspire/README.md

 ## Installation

 ### Pre-built binaries
-- This version is compatible only with Zotero 7 and is still under development.
+- This version is compatible only with Zotero 7, whose stable version has been released.
-- The pre-release version of the pre-built `.xpi` file can be downloaded from https://github.com/fkguo/zotero-inspire/releases/
+- The pre-built `.xpi` file can be downloaded from https://github.com/fkguo/zotero-inspire/releases/.
+If you want a version compatible with Zotero 6, download the version 0.2.20 from the releases.

 ### Building from source
 - Clone this repo